-According to the documentary included with the DVD, included in the final cut of the film is a scene where Al Pacino's character gets rudely bumped into on 5th Avenue while trying to court Ellen Barkin's character.
-According to the director this was an unscripted moment caused by a real New Yorker and not an extra.
-Pacino incorporates the moment into his performance and continues without missing a beat.
+According to the DVD documentary, included in the final cut of the film, is a scene where Al Pacino's character gets rudely bumped into on 5th Avenue, while trying to court Ellen Barkin's character.
+According to Director Harold Becker, this was an unscripted moment caused by a real New Yorker, and not an extra.
+Pacino incorporates the moment into his performance, and continues without missing a beat.

 When Frank Keller is trying to convince his Lieutenant to let him try the restaurant sting operation without wearing a wire, he says "What is she gonna do, confess?
 Shoot me?
 We're in a restaurant!!"
 Al Pacino famously played Michael Corleone in a scene where he shot a cop in a restaurant, which was also supposed to be improbable.

 Ellen Barkin, in a 2011 interview with Chicago's Huffington Post, said that this movie was not her best work, didn't think Harold Becker liked her, but the picture did make her a household name.
 The article states that Barkin says that "she was forced into doing the sensual grocery store scene, where she caresses yellow peppers while wearing little under her raincoat other than a sly thigh to entice co-star Al Pacino.
 Barkin said she had a big fight with Becker over it, since she really didn't want to do it.
 Pacino was 'brilliant' and 'very generous' to work with, but the reason it's hard for her to watch, is when she views Sea of Love (1989) what the audience sees as 'attitude' on her part, is really a 'tenseness'.
 But through her training in method acting at the Actors Studio, she made her tenseness in that scene work for her in front of the camera.
 It was her first role where she was cast as 'an object of desire'."